 A few other thoughts:

-I never sweeten tea with sugar.
+I almost never sweeten tea with sugar.
 We almost always use honey or nothing at all.
 I have given my kids tea from the time they start to drink liquids, other than my milk, and I think because of that they rarely turn it down.
 Many times they are the ones asking for it.

 Dr. Christopher, master herbalist, said to be wise in how you offer tea to children and they will learn to like it.
 I know this is not true for all people.
 Jordan has finally found a few teas that he does not abhor but it has taken years!
 But, we have always treated tea like a normal part of life and all of my kids love herbal teas!